Welcome to Vermont

 The cost of Vermont vacation rentals varies depending on the property, location, and time of year.
 On average, you can pay around $425 per night.
 Remember, this is just an average, and you may find more affordable or luxurious options depending on your preferences.

 Vermont is a paradise for outdoor enthusiasts.
-You can explore hiking trails, go skiing or snowboarding in the winter, enjoy kayaking or fishing in the lakes, and experience scenic drives through the countryside.
+You can explore hiking trails, go skiing or snowboarding in the winter, kayak or fish in the lakes, and enjoy scenic drives through the countryside.

 Rent a Property